Goitacá

 The Goitacá were a "Tapuia" (i.e. non-Tupi) people, one of the few that still remained on the Tupi-dominated coast.
+They inhabit the coast region between the São Mateus river, in the current state of Espírito Santo, and the Paraíba do Sul river, in the current state of Rio de Janeiro, from the half XVII century to the lat XVIII century, when they got exterminated by the Portuguese colonizers through a smallpox epidemic deliberate spread among them.
 They were said to be taller and lighter-skinned than the Tupi.
 Their name may stem from guatá, the Tupi word for "wayfarer" or "runner".